Seychelles: Doing business and staying in touch

 Keeping in Touch in Seychelles

 There are public payphones available on the islands, although they have been made somewhat redundant by increasing mobile phone usage.
-Hotels will usually be equipped with landline telephones for guest use.
+Hotels are usually equipped with landline telephones for guest use.

-Roaming agreements exist with some international mobile phone companies and coverage is fine on most of the islands.
+Roaming agreements exist with some international mobile phone companies and coverage is good on most of the islands.

 The main post office is in Victoria.
-Airmail collections are at 1500 weekdays and 1200 Saturdays; airmail to Western Europe normally takes up to one week.Post Office hours
+Airmail to Western Europe normally takes up to one week.Post Office hours

 Mon-Fri 0800-1600, Sat 0800-1200.